 Our attorneys fight drug trafficking crimes in Tampa, FL, and throughout the Tampa Bay area including Brooksville in Hernando County, in New Port Rickey and Dade City in Pasco County, in Clearwater and St. Petersburg in Pinellas County, or in Winter Haven or Bartow in Polk County, FL.

-Call us to discuss your drug crimes case for the possession, posssession with intent to sell, manufacturing, delivery, sale, or trafficking of LSD in Tampa, FL, or the surrounding areas throughout Tampa Bay.
+Contact us to discuss any drug crime case for the possession, possession with intent to sell, manufacturing, delivery, sale, or trafficking of LSD in Tampa, FL, or the surrounding areas throughout Tampa Bay.

 Call (813) 250-0500 today.

 This article was last updated on Friday, July 24, 2020.